enderian/xomologisou-forms/README.md

 This project is the customer-facing side of the xomologisou app, a popular Greek application that handles confesessions for Facebook confession pages. :secret:

+It's development was on-going around 2018-early 2019, with only subsequent patches being applied to fix stuff that needed attention. _(The git history has been compacted into the first commit.)_

 The managing software is located in a different repo, and will be published at a later time.

 ## Structure